pensjonatus/flash-fiction/blog/everybody-screams.md

 ---
-title: 'Everybody Screams'
+title: Everybody Screams
 date: '2014-12-22'
-categories:
+tags:
-  - 'creepy'
+  - creepy
 ---

 When I died, everything seemed so abrupt that I closed my eyes and did not open